teald/porchlight/paper.md

 This is not a design flaw.
 It can, however, quickly produce problems when not well-understood by a novice user of a software suite.
-In the context of `porchlight`, especially when implemented as a part of software using side-effects during execution. `porchlight.Door` has utilizies to help in diagnosing instances where a side effect may result in unexpected behavior, by identifying the common Python patterns present in a given definition.
+In the context of `porchlight`, especially when implemented as a part of software using side-effects during execution.
+Although tools to assist in identifying possible sources of undesirable side-effects are under development, they are experimental and not available in the current release of `porchlight`.

 # Citations